engineblock/engineblock-docs/docsrc/content/user-guide/concepts.md

 **targetrate** - The number of ops per second to limit the workload to.

-**linkinput** - The name of another activity, whois input will govern the speed
+**linkinput** - The name of another activity, who's input will govern the speed
                 of an activity.

 ### Activity Modifiers